-- Baccalaureate Degree from accredited institution. - Current Teaching Certification (PA or other). - 3.0 cumulative GPA or above. - Statistics or equivalent course. - Satisfactory score on GRE or MAT. - Provide three letters of recommendation in support of your academic and professional abilities for success in program. - Submit a writing sample which demonstrates higher-order thinking, writing, and communication skills.
+- Baccalaureate Degree from accredited institution. - Current Teaching Certification (PA or other). - 3.0 cumulative GPA or above. - Statistics or equivalent course. - Provide three letters of recommendation in support of your academic and professional abilities for success in program. - Submit a writing sample which demonstrates higher-order thinking, writing, and communication skills. - In addition to these required elements, candidates may elect to submit GRE or MAT scores for consideration in the application process.

 All courses are in an online educational format.